List of Spider-Man enemies: The Amazing Spider-Man debuts

 Most of the supervillains of Spider-Man would be introduced in The Amazing Spider-Man comic book starting with the Chameleon.
 The early villains would be introduced in the 1960s during the Silver Age of Comic Books, and created by Stan Lee and Steve Ditko.
 John Romita Sr. replaced Ditko starting with the Rhino.
-Gerry Conway later replaced Stan Lee and helped create new adversaries for the web-slinger and also helped pave the way for the Bronze Age of Comic Books with the death of Spider-Man's long time romantic interest, Gwen Stacy.
+Gerry Conway later replaced Stan Lee and helped create new adversaries for the web-slinger and also helped pave the way for the Bronze Age of Comic Books with the death of Spider-Man's long-time romantic interest, Gwen Stacy.
 Many collaborators would soon take over The Amazing Spider-Man title.
 One of the more popular examples included Todd McFarlane's Venom in the Modern Age of Comic Books.

 Note: Alter ego characters who are the most high profile in the supervillain alias but have shared that alias with others are in bold.
-Alter egos listed having N/A use their real name as the supervillain name.
+Alter egos listed having N/A use their real name as supervillain name.
 All the villains are listed in the chronological order of their debut in comics.
 Characters of the central rogues gallery are in bold.